 Volunteers distribute Communion to Catholic patients daily.
 Protestant sacraments and rituals are also available upon request.

-The Spiritual Care Department is enhanced by local clergy who volunteer their time between the hours of 10 p.m. and 7 a.m. to provide pastoral care and support to staff, patients and families.
-The minister on call will answer pagers and phones for emergency and pastoral care issues.
+The department is available to respond to calls 24 hours a day, seven days a week.
+Our chaplain residents and local clergy who volunteer their time between the hours of 10 p.m. and 7 a.m. to provide pastoral care and support to staff, patients and families enhance the work and ministry of the department.
+The on-call chaplain will answer pagers and phones for emergency and pastoral care issues.

-No One Dies Alone (NODA) is an in-house volunteer program that offers the gift of presence, comfort, music, reading of poems and scripture, etc. to those approaching the end of life and have no family or support present for them.
+Noe One Dies Alone (NODA) is an in-house volunteer program that offers the gift of presence, comfort, music, reading of poems and scripture, etc., to those approaching the end of life and have no family or support present for them.